bozsahin/thebench/README.md

 You are done with installation.

-(You've just installed thebench, rlwrap, the Python libraries needed, and SBCL as Common Lisp, which is used by one of the python libraries.)
-If you already had them, your versions are detected and used by the bench.
+You've just installed thebench, rlwrap, the Python libraries needed, and SBCL as Common Lisp, which is used by one of the python libraries.
+You have also made the tool available from anywhere in your machine.

+If you already had these utilities in your system, your versions are detected and used by the bench.
 Rlwrap is great for recalling earlier commands in an interactive session.

 TO USE: